AlfredA93/recipe-repo-2/README.md

 # Design
 ## Agile Strategy
 The Agile methodology was used to plan and create this project.
 I used the Projects tool within GitHub to manage the different processes needed for this project to be completed.
+You can see the project created [here](https://github.com/users/AlfredA93/projects/5)

 - User Stories were created through GitHub Issues to highlight features for possible implementation.
 - These User Stories were then assigned a label from these options - 'Could Have', 'Should Have' and 'Must Have'.
 These labels helped to prioritise which features needed to be implemented first.

 After completing this project I saw the capability to use Epics (GitHub Milestones).
 These can give User Stories an overall theme to a group of User Stories - this is a feature within GitHub that I will research and use in future projects as I wasn't aware of this until after completing this project.
+The picture below is the Kanban board in progress.

 ![Kanban Boards](/documentation/readme-img/agile.webp)
 ### Project Goals